JJMM/CUSSender/README.md

 CUSSender
 =========

-A iOS framework for particle emitter.Such as "i miss u" in WeChat.
+A iOS framework for particle emitter.Such as "i miss u" in WeChat.<br>

 ![image](https://github.com/JJMM/CUSResources/raw/master/CUSSenderIntr.gif)